-That’s because this cash back card focuses on rewards for spending on things like dining and entertainment.
-Each of those categories qualifies for 4% cash back with this card, to go along with a 2% cash back reward at grocery stores.
+That’s because this cash back card focuses on rewards for spending on things like dining, entertainment and streaming.
+Each of those categories qualifies for 4% cash back with this card, to go along with a 3% cash back reward at grocery stores.

-The card does carry a $95 annual fee, but that is waived for the first year for new cardmembers.
-It also comes with a welcome bonus opportunity of $300 if you spend $3,000 during the first three months of card membership.
+The card does carry a $95 annual fee, but it also comes with a welcome bonus opportunity of $300 if you spend $3,000 during the first three months of card membership.

 Table of Contents

 - What Is the Capital One Savor Rewards Card?

 - Cash Back Program

 Team Clark has spent some time reviewing the cash back rewards credit card market.
 The Capital One Savor Rewards card is one of the options we evaluated.
 We determined that it is one of the best choices for cash back rewards in the dining and entertainment category.

 As you’re making your decision on whether the Savor card is a fit for you, please use Team Clark’s review of the card in conjunction with money expert Clark Howard’s 7 Rules for Using Credit Cards.

 What Is the Capital One Savor Rewards Card?

 The Capital One Savor Rewards card is a cash back rewards card that focuses on dining and entertainment.
 Purchases made in those categories with this card qualify for unlimited 4% cash back.